amazeeio/docs/local_docker_development/drupal_site_containers.md

 ## Connect to the container

-To run commands like `drush`, `git` or other things within the container, you need to connect to the container.
+To run commands like `git` or other things within the container, you need to connect to the container.

 There are two ways for that: